Rise Internet Review

 Equipment rental fee$10.99Monthly

-When you sign up for Rise Broadband internet, you’ll pay a $150 installation fee up front.
+When you sign up for Rise Internet, you’ll pay an installation fee up front.
 This fee covers the cost of professional installation of a roof-mounted antenna on your home.
-The installation technician will also locate the nearest tower to your home, point the antenna in the correct direction, and set up a modem in your home.
+The installation technician will also locate the nearest tower to your home, point the antenna in the correct direction, and set up a modem.

-Sometimes Rise Broadband offers free installation promotions.
-Check Rise Broadband’s website or ask your sales agent to find out if there are any ongoing free installation offers.
+Sometimes Rise Internet offers free installation promotions.
+Check Rise Internet's website or ask your sales agent whether there are any ongoing free installation offers.

 Late payment fee